[학술논문] The Economic Rehabilitation of North Korea: Prospects after Kim Jong-il

 [학술논문] Sino-North Korean Relations in the Post-Kim Jong-il Era: U.S. Perspectives

-... its system.
-Such a measured response has often raised skepticism in the United States about China’s willingness to resolve the issue of North Korean provocations, but this clearly reflects Beijing’s ambivalence on these matters in deference to its own intrinsic national interests.
-This paper examines opinions and analyses by U.S. experts and policy-makers in order to better understand...
+... response has often raised skepticism in the United States about China’s willingness to resolve the issue of North Korean provocations, but this clearly reflects Beijing’s ambivalence on these matters in deference to its own intrinsic national interests.
+This paper examines opinions and analyses by U.S. experts and policy-makers in order to better understand how the United States perceives the Sino-North...

 [학술논문] Strategies for Positive Engagement with North Korea